stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 2. `TransitionPatternDetector`

-   * Role: detect signatures of major transitions in a sequence of states, such as:
+   * Role: detect signatures of major transitions in a sequence of states, such as

      * emergence of new levels,
      * reduction of conflict and increase of cooperation gains,